 If that device doesn’t work with your remote’s batteries in it, it’s likely they were depleted.

-• 【Display Overall Batteries Data】KW208 12V Battery Load Tester gives you the basic battery parameters such as voltage, internal resistance, cold cranking amp and AH capacity, battery health and...
+- 【Display Overall Batteries Data】KW208 12V Battery Load Tester gives you reliable and overall battery parameters such as voltage, internal resistance, cold cranking amp and AH capacity, battery...

-• 【 >99.5% Accuracy】Thanks to KW208’s powerful and smart chip, it provides more than 99.5% precise testing reports within milliseconds, greatly improved the testing speed compared to other battery...
+- 【 >99.99% High Accuracy】Thanks to KW208’s powerful and smart AI chip, it provides more than 99.99% precise testing reports within milliseconds, greatly improving the testing speed and testing...

 Alternatively, to spare yourself the trouble, you can try putting brand new or freshly charged batteries into the remote.
 If that fixes your problem, then again you’ll know that your batteries were the issue!